Please note that this page contains information and links most relevant for people living in England, Scotland, Wales.

 What could I earn using RHI?

-You’ll receive RHI payments quarterly over seven years.
-The amount you receive will depend on a number of factors – including the technology you install, the latest tariffs available for each technology and – in some cases – metering.
+Successful applicants will receive RHI payments quarterly over seven years.
+The amount received will depend on a number of factors – including the technology you install, the latest tariffs available for each technology and – in some cases – metering.

 You can estimate how much money you could earn through RHI using the Department for Business, Energy and Industrial Strategy’s (BEIS) RHI payment calculator.